On the Schr\"{o}dinger map for regular helical polygons in the hyperbolic space: Numerical relationship between the helical polygon and one-corner problems

-With this, we solve the one-corner problem numerically using a fourth-order Runge--Kutta method with $\Delta s = l/2q$ for the HHP and $\Delta s = \pi / Mq$ for the CHP at $t=t_{1,q}$ with $q=4000$.
-Then, with the same step size we compute the evolution of \eqref{eq:SMP-hyp}--\eqref{eq:VFE-hyp}} for CHP with $M=6$, $b=1.2$, and with $M=8$, $l=0.6$, $b=0.4$ for the HHP.
+We solve the one-corner problem numerically using a fourth-order Runge--Kutta method with $\Delta s = l/2q$ for the HHP and $\Delta s = \pi / Mq$ for the CHP at $t=t_{1,q}$ with $q=4000$.
+With the same spatial step size we compute the evolution of \eqref{eq:SMP-hyp}--\eqref{eq:VFE-hyp} for the CHP with $M=6$, $b=1.2$, and with $M=8$, $l=0.6$, $b=0.4$ for the HHP.
 We also compare the curve $\X$, in particular, the evolution $\X(0,t)$ for $t\in[0,t_{1,20}]$.
-Figure \ref{fig:M-1-corner-hyp-hel} shows the CHP case where the left-hand side shows the stereographic projection of $\T$, in the center the projection of $\X(0,t)$ onto the complex plane and the right-hand side shows its first component.
+Figure \ref{fig:M-1-corner-circ-hel} shows the CHP case where the left-hand side shows the stereographic projection of $\T$, and the right-hand side shows the projection of $\X(0,t)$ onto the complex plane.
 The blue color corresponds to the helical polygon problem and the red to the one-corner problem.
-Moreover, the HHP case has been displayed in Figure \ref{fig:M-1-corner-circ-hel}.
+The HHP case has been displayed in Figure \ref{fig:M-1-corner-hyp-hel}.
 One can clearly notice that for the tangent vector $\T$, except the center for spiral curves, the two curves match very well.
-Similarly, the projection of $\X(0,t)$ can be approximated with a straight line with a slope $A_2/A_3$ as claimed in \cite{HozKumarVega2020}.

-An important consequence of the relationship between the two problems is the obtention of the coefficient $c_0$ in the one-corner problem from the multiple corner problem \cite{HozVega2018,HozKumarVega2020}.
-In this regard,
+Similarly, for small times, the projection of $\X(0,t)$ (in blue) can be well approximated with a straight line (in red) with a slope $A_2/A_3$.
+Recall that in \cite{HozKumarVega2020}, the quantity $A_2/A_3$, which depends only on $c_{\theta,0}$ through \cite[(74)--(75)]{HozKumarVega2020} determined the angle of $\X(0,t)$ which it makes with the plane containing $\X(s,0)$.
+As $A_2/A_3$ quantifies how $\X(0,t)$ grows near $t=0$, we use it to compare this growth for the helical polygon problem in both Euclidean and hyperbolic cases.
+We plot it for different values of $c_{\theta,0}$, for the two cases and the bottom right of Figure \ref{fig:M-1-corner-hyp-hel} shows that $A_2 /A_3$ is greater (respectively, smaller) than the one in the hyperbolic (respectively, Euclidean) case, and tends to one, as $c_{\theta,0}$ tends to zero.